Prices incl. VAT plus shipping costs

 - Send it in - now all you have to do is place the sample taken in the shipping box provided, stick on the prepaid return label and hand it in at the post office.

-- Receive the result - in just a few days (usually 14-20 days after receipt of the sample) you will be sent the meaningful result.
+- Receive the result - Shortly after (usually 14-20 days after receipt of the sample) you will be sent the meaningful result.

 » Characteristics of products containing asbestos: